-Recently, Geissbaum and Schmidt (2009) examined the effect of flow distortion on turbulent measurements from a location of severe wind obstruction (e.g. a heavily instrumented tower).
+Recently, Geissbaum and Schmidt (2009) examined the effect of flow distortion on turbulent measurements from a location of severe wind obstruction (e.g., a heavily instrumented tower).
 Through 3-D fluid dynamic modeling and large eddy simulation, they found that the double rotation correction for streamline flow could lead to overestimation of scalar fluxes up to 15%.
 Such a bias would be similar in magnitude to our frequency-related flux loss, but opposite in direction.
-Given the flow distortion at

-- our site, we decide to present OVOC fluxes "as measured", rather than applying any correctional factors.
+Given the flow distortion at our site, we decide to present OVOC fluxes "as measured", rather than applying any correctional factors.
 Nevertheless, the methods discussed above should be useful for correcting measurements at more ideal locations.
 Overall, we see that most of turbulent transport can be captured by sampling at a relatively modest rate of > 2 Hz.
-One benefit of measuring at ~ 45 m compared to closer to the surface is that a greater contribution - to flux comes from lower frequencies, which are better captured by our system.